All the ways to use your phone with one hand

 While the above tricks will get you pretty far, there are other things you can do to make reaching your apps even easier.
 A bit of home screen organization, for example, can go a long way—either on its own or in addition to the reachability tools we’ve already talked about.

 Both iOS and Android allow you to rearrange your home screen apps by pressing and holding on the icons to move them around.
 Put your most-used apps in the bottom right corner of the screen (or bottom left, if you’re a southpaw) and they’ll be a lot easier to reach.
-Android even allows you to leave the unreachable portion of the screen empty, so all your apps are reachable. iOS forces you to arrange your icons in a grid, but you can use a tool like Makeovr to create invisible icons, thus allowing you to push all your apps to an easily reachable corner while leaving the rest of the screen “empty.”
-Be sure to open Makeovr in Safari, as it won’t work in the iOS version of Chrome.
+Android even allows you to leave the unreachable portion of the screen empty, so all your apps are reachable.
+Apple forces you to arrange your iOS icons in a grid, but you can use a tool like Makeovr to create invisible icons, thus allowing you to push all your apps to an easily reachable corner while leaving the rest of the screen “empty.”

 Android users have a few more tricks up their sleeve in this realm, too.
-With third-party home screen launchers like Nova, you can add swipe gestures to your home screen for certain actions.
-For example, a swipe down could reveal your notification drawer, without you having to actually swipe from the top of your phone’s big screen.
-You can read more about how to do this in our guide to Android shortcuts, and you might also want to check out our list of Android home screen replacements, which may also provide some one-hand friendly layouts.
+Google has been adding advanced hand gestures since Android 10, and now you can swipe down anywhere on the screen to reveal the notifications drawer.
+You might also want to check out our list of Android home screen replacements, which may also provide some one-hand friendly layouts.

 Shrink the keyboard

 Many keyboards, on iOS and Android, have a one-handed mode that shifts the keyboard toward the right or left edge of the screen, so you can reach all the keys with a single thumb.
-On iOS, you’ll usually find this option by holding the globe icon and enabling one-handed mode.
+On iOS, you’ll usually find this option by holding the globe icon and enabling one-handed mode (the keyboard icons with arrows pointing left or right).
 On Android, it can vary from keyboard to keyboard.
 Google’s Gboard, for example, lets you switch to one-handed mode by holding down the comma key.
 It won’t make typing on a phone enjoyable or anything, but it’ll at least save you from making so many typos.

 Tweak your apps